Customer Retention – The Lost Art (And Science) Of Marketing

-Customer Retention is a measures of the percentage of customers who continue to use your product over time.
-Some companies measure the opposite of retention: churn rate.
-Or the percentage of customers who leave in a given time period.
+Customer retention rate is a percentage measure of customers who continue to use your product over time.

 Most companies look at this on an annual basis, but companies that sell and invoice monthly (think your mobile phone, gym membership, or monthly cloud-based software) might look at this monthly.